 Bruised ego notwithstanding, there is no PR silver bullet, or one “right” thing.
 Rather, it’s all of the various, strategic activities working in tandem – on a continuum – that truly drive customers toward that “path to purchase.”

-We welcome your thoughts, so please tweet us here @AirPR.
+We welcome your thoughts, so please tweet us here @Onclusive.
 Just make sure you give us some context (help me out!) and make the content good (help yourself out!).